Theonimfi/Bert-based-preprocessing-techniques-acceleration/README.md

 We used the uncased Bert-base model that can be found [here](https://tfhub.dev/google/bert_uncased_L-12_H-768_A-12/1).

-## Instructions on how to run the code

-Follow the steps bellow in order to run BERT_preprocessing_acceleration.ipynb:
+## Getting Started

+This section presents the guidelines that will help you run the BERT_preprocessing_acceleration.ipynb file for every dataset and every preprocessing technique to get the accuracy of Bert-base model for each experiment.

+### Prerequisites

+In order to run the BERT_preprocessing_acceleration.ipynb file you need to copy [this sheet](https://docs.google.com/spreadsheets/d/1aG9SegoFhS4J8TbGwPhQiWQsYqqAoJnmdu6idd0OM3g/edit?usp=sharing) in your google drive.  <br />

+If you are not able to copy the sheet, then you should create it on your own.
+Particularly, you need to create a google sheet called **Bert results**.
+In this sheet, you should add the following 8 columns:
+1. A1 cell: preprocessing techniques
+2. B1 cell: eval_accuracy
+3. C1 cell: false_negatives
+4. D1 cell: false_positives
+5. E1 cell: loss
+6. G2 cell: true_negatives
+7. H1 cell: true_positives
+8. I1 cell: global_step

+This file will include the results of Bert-model, after running the code.

+### Installation

+In order to run the experiments, you need to install the BERT_preprocessing_acceleration.ipynb in your [google colab](https://colab.research.google.com/).
+To do so, follow the steps bellow:

-**Step 1**: Create a new colab file and choose upload Notebook.
-Click Github, find this repository and then upload BERT_preprocessing_acceleration.ipynb.  <br />
+**Step 1**: Create a new colab file and choose upload notebook. <br />

-**Step 2**: Choose the dataset that you want to run and put it equal to True.
-The other datasets should be equal to False.  <br />

-**Step 3**: Choose the preprocessing technique that you want to run and put it equal to True.
-The other techniques should be equal to False.
-If you dont want to run any technique, put all techniques equal to False. <br />
+**Step 2**: Click Github.  <br />

+**Step 3**: Choose this repository. <br />

-**Step 4**: Run the code.
+**Step 4**: Upload BERT_preprocessing_acceleration.ipynb.